Particular/NServiceBus.Storage.MongoDB/docs/README.md

 ### Version Element

-MongoDB does not provide concurrency control.
-An incrementing integer, combined with filters during document updates, is used to implement a concurrency control system.
+MongoDB does not provide built-in concurrency control.
+An incrementing integer version number, combined with filters during document updates, is used to implement a concurrency control system.

 MongoDB stores documents in the BSON format.
 The version is stored as a BSON element that is added and updated on the objects BSON serialized document before operations are sent to the server.